axypro/fs-paths/doc/features.md

 In this case, each time an object is created and a path is parsed.

-In the next example, analysis of basic path will be made only once.
+In the next example, analysis of the basic path will be made only once.

 ```php
 $basePath = Paths::create('/var/www');